 Heart Mountain Ranch, north of Cody, encompasses the north and east slopes of Heart Mountain and a portion of the surrounding plains.

-The Conservancy uses a rigorous science-based process called Conservation by Design to develop strategic plans to save Wyoming’s last great places.
-It helps the Conservancy focus its resources on the sites most in need
+TNC uses a rigorous science-based process called Conservation by Design to develop strategic plans to save Wyoming’s last great places.
+It helps TNC focus its resources on the sites most in need to critical intervention.
+Under this system, Heart Mountain received the second-highest rating for overall biodiversity.

-Although the Conservancy rarely buys land outright, this ranch was too important to pass up.
+Although TNC rarely buys land outright, this ranch was too important to pass up.

 The rugged trail to Heart Mountain’s summit also attracts hikers.
 Horseback riders are welcome to enjoy the lower trails and take in the preserve’s undeveloped and wide-open vistas.
 The Heart Mountain Trailhead Interpretive Cabin offers information about the geology, cultural significance and ecology of Heart Mountain and the surrounding land.